 The mindset about the environment has changed in the past year.
-The big companies feel the pressure to do something against the environmental pollution.
+Big companies feel the pressure to do something against environmental pollution.
 They are forced more and more to work out sustainable recycling processes for their pods.

 2. Is it safe to reuse coffee grounds?